RobinStamer/Exalted-Characters/fallout/rules.markdown

  * Drive, Firearms and Lore Charms from Shards are allowed
  * Available backgrounds: Allies, Backing, Contacts, Cult, Familiar, Followers, Henchmen, Influence, Retainers, Past Life
  * Splat specific backgrounds: Aquaintances, Heart's Blood [xp-debted as get more forms]
- * Artifact only available if there's a means to get them (IE: a crafter)
+ * Artifacts are available, any simple Artifact (IE Artifact versions of weapons) in the High-Tech MM (see below) and any other Artifact up to Art 2 provided you can justify the materials somehow.
  * Sorcery initiation Charms include their counterspell and one other, provided there's a means to become initiated.
+This applies equally to any other Sorcery-like, such as Necromancy and Protocols.
  * Clarification: Favored traits (including specialties) and Charms never need tutors (exception: MA Charms)
  * When using the "lowest of" for crafting, you may use the highest if the others are at least half of the highest
  * Use Revlid's mutation fix
  * Unless the Charm upgrades an Excellency, Charms that require Excellencies do not.
+This applies to Excellency-likes, such as Augmentations.
  * If a player loses a paid background during play they are refunded the cost (eg: familiar dies)
  * Charms that cost XP don't unless they provide a trait, at which point they cost the BP cost of the trait and provide it as a Training effect (IE: paid with BP-debt)